 - December: “Clouds Choir” for a Cause raises over $100K for the Zach Sobiech Osteosarcoma Fund.
 Thousands gathered at the Mall of America to sing “Clouds,” including Zach’s family, the “Clouds” movie cast and director Justin Baldoni.
 Watch the video here.

 - October: “Clouds” the movie is released for streaming on Disney+.

 - Seventy of Zach’s friends and family act as extras in two of the scenes.

 Promising researchers often struggle to get funding to study rare diseases like osteosarcoma, but Zach’s Fund has helped bridge that gap by funding 8 potentially groundbreaking projects.

 See Project List

 Help us share Zach’s story.
-Here is a link to our press kit with images and info to share.
+Here is a link to images, videos and resources you can share.

 Osteosarcoma researchers need more data to continue to develop better, safer treatments.
 If you or a loved one has osteosarcoma, click here to explore how you can participate in research studies that will fuel future breakthroughs.